natalieho1/HelloAI/README.md

 A program in Java that prints "Hello World!!!!!!"

 # How to set up environment
 * Download OpenJDK Java 17 with the dmg package.
+I am using macOS.
 * Double click on the application and click install.
 * You can double check that java and its compiler are installed by running this in your terminal
   ```java --version```